 Should behaviours consistently fall short of those expected, over a period of time, or be deemed sufficiently serious in a single instance, staff will discuss with a member of the Leadership Team in addition to recording incidents on the online monitoring system (CPOMS).
-When documenting on CPOMS the Senior Leadership Team need to be alerted to all instances relating to behaviour.
+When documenting on CPOMS members of the Senior Leadership Team (EHT, HOS, DHT, AHT, SENDCO) need to be alerted to all instances relating to behaviour.
 This will ensure a clear and accurate picture is gathered about behaviour across school and to ensure consistency in the ways in which issues with behaviour are addressed.